prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 **Collaborative Ecosystem:**
 PICA is open-source (MIT License) to foster transparency.
 By providing the source code, the measurement protocols become auditable, ensuring that experimental conditions are reproducible and not hidden behind a proprietary "black box."
 We encourage other research groups to adapt these scripts for their specific hardware configurations.

-**Funding:**
-Supported by SERB-CRG project grant No. CRG/2022/005676 from the Anusandhan National Research Foundation (ANRF), Govt. of India.

 **Citation:**

 ```bibtex